Arriving Soon: Incredible New Journeys for 2023 & 2024!

 Back on board you’ll enjoy a leisurely lunch and an engrossing discussion on immigration in the United Kingdom.

 Fishguard and St. David’s, the spiritual heart of Wales

 After breakfast, you’ll disembark in the tiny Welsh port of Fishguard and travel to Pembrokeshire Coast National Park.
 This is the home of St. David's, the religious capital of Wales and the smallest city in the country.
 Enjoy your guided tour of the 12th-century Cathedral of St. David, which was built over a site where country’s patron saint, David, established a monastery in the 6th century.
 The cathedral has been a pilgrimage destination for centuries.
 Other highlights include the 14th-century Tower Gate, Celtic Old Cross and a number of art galleries and pubs, where you can spend more time during your afternoon at leisure.

-This evening before dinner, learn from a local historian about Wales’ relationship with the British Empire over the centuries.
+This evening before dinner, learn about Wales’ relationship with the British Empire over the centuries during an informative lecture presented by your Expedition Team.
 Then, be enchanted by the sounds of a classical Welsh harp performance on board.

 Step into medieval Wales at Holyhead and Caernarfon Castle

-This morning you’ll arrive in Holyhead and enjoy a short drive to majestic Caernarfon Castle, built between 1283 and 1330 by King Edward I.
+This morning you will board a Zodiac boat offshore and transfer inland into Holyhead where you will enjoy a short drive to majestic Caernarfon Castle, built between 1283 and 1330 by King Edward I.

 Today, massive Caernarfon is a UNESCO World Heritage Site and it will take your breath away.
 Here you can walk along its interconnected walls, punctuated by impressive towers that loom above a central green studded with (now abandoned) villages.
 Caernarfon dominates the shoreline and you can imagine its importance in controlling coastal supply routes and providing access to the agricultural resources of neighboring lands.